Kyrgyzstan Small Group Tours

 ENTRY & EXIT:

-Citizens of all Western countries do not need a visa for a stay of up to 60 days in Kyrgyzstan.
-To be sure whether you need a visa or not you can contact us.
-Any special permits that you might need for access to places that will be visited during your tour, we will provide to you free of charge.
+Citizens of many developed countries do not require a visa for stays of up to 60 days in Kyrgyzstan.
+If you are unsure whether you need a visa, please feel free to contact us.
+Any special permits required to access locations included in your tour will be arranged by us free of charge.

 BEST TIME TO GO: